Great Cobar mine: Accidents and fatalities (1908–1914)

-While the new plant was under construction, on 25 January 1908, a spectacular explosion destroyed the mine's 30-year old explosives magazine, which stood well away from the mine itself.
+While the new plant was under construction, on 25 January 1908, a spectacular explosion destroyed the mine's 30-year-old explosives magazine, which stood well away from the mine itself.
 The total weight of blasting explosives held in the magazine at the time was 2,285 lbs, slightly over a ton.
 It was first noticed that the magazine was on fire, then a small explosion occurred, lifting off the roof, followed 15 minutes later by an enormous explosion.
 Fortunately, there had been time for police to warn most residents of the adjacent villages of Dapville and Wrightville of the impending danger, and to prevent anyone using the road between Cobar and Wrightville.
-There were no serious injuries and, other than the total destruction of the magazine itself, very little property damage.
+There were no serious injuries and, aside from the magazine's destruction, very little property damage.

-In January 1910, a shift boss at the Great Cobar concentrators named Delaney, had left his work to rescue a goat from a dog, when he fell into an unprotected mine shaft.
-He fell around 110 feet, but when rescued was found to be not seriously injured by the fall.
-Later that year, in March, a cage, fully laden with ore, fell down the shaft, after a link broke, but there were no injuries.
+In January 1910, a shift boss at the Great Cobar concentrators named Delaney had left his work to rescue a goat from a dog when he fell into an unprotected mine shaft.
+He fell around 110 feet, but when rescued, was found to be not seriously injured by the fall.
+Later that year, in March, a cage, fully laden with ore, fell down the shaft after a link broke, but there were no injuries.